 - pinch sea salt

 - Add a generous splash of water or vegetable broth to a small saucepan and sauté the onion for about 5 minutes.
-Add the garlic and mustard seeds and cook for an additional 1-2 minutes.
+Add the garlic and cook for an additional 1-2 minutes.

 - Add all of the remaining ingredients, bring to a boil and then lower the heat to a gentle simmer.
 Cook, stirring occasionally, for 20 minutes.
 Taste and adjust the seasonings.